Ritesh-Sivanathan/mscipro/README.md

-# MSCIPro
+<h1 align="center"> MSCIPro </h1>

 # My favourite scripts on the site (for those interested)

-- All of the JS files (in the 'static' directory)
+- All of the JS scripts (in the 'static' directory)
 - base.html

-The JS files is where I learnt the most.
+> The JS scripts are where I learnt the most.
 Prior to starting the website, I knew nothing, 0% of JS.
 Since I started this project, I've learnt so much about JavaScript, and have grown to like it.
 I cannot say the same about CSS...

 ## Contents
 ### 1 ...
 Introduction & Information